 The University of Manitoba is committed to delivering a learning environment free from all forms of discrimination, intimidation and harassment.
 The Max Rady College of Medicine is working toward building a safe and strong community and aims to provide clear, convenient, and accessible means for medical learners and their families to access information and services at any time.

 The MMSA is a strong proponent in advocating for the personal health and well-being of medical learners throughout their education.
-Our Wellness Representative, Alana Poon, coordinates with the Department of Student Affairs and the Canadian Federation of Medical Students to ensure that there is adequate and effective wellness programming.

 This section provides information on maintaining physical and emotional health as well as resources that will help foster your wellness.